 You would need to change more than just the flour if you wanted to just use coconut flour.
 I recommend using the recipe for my Keto Coconut Flour Muffins with Blueberries and simply use blackberries instead of the blueberries.

-For dairy-free keto blackberry muffins, use ⅓ cup coconut yoghurt and 2 tbsp melted coconut oil or ½ cup coconut cream instead of the cream cheese.
+For dairy-free keto blackberry muffins, use ⅓ cup coconut yoghurt and 2 tablespoon melted coconut oil or ½ cup coconut cream instead of the cream cheese.

-Stir together ½ cup / 120g of cream cheese, ½ tsp vanilla extract and 2 tablespoons of sweetener.
+Blackberry cheesecake muffins: Stir together ½ cup / 120g of cream cheese, ½ teaspoon vanilla extract and 2 tablespoons of sweetener.
 Add a tablespoon of this mix into the middle of each muffin.

 For a more cake-like experience, add 2-3 tablespoons of melted and cooled butter to the batter.

-Use the streusel crumb topping of my Keto Raspberry Streusel Muffins.
+Crumb topping: Use the streusel crumb topping of my keto raspberry muffins.